web-work-tools/minimal-mistakes/_posts/contributors-guide/2019-07-04-contributors-guide-minimal-mistakes-setup.md

 ![](https://imgur.com/FAXK5SK.png)

 I might delete some of the layouts and includes, later. test push I'm pretty sure all I need is a `gem-file` and `_config.yml`.
 The Gem Install means that GitHub will use a Ruby Gem Package that contains everything needed to run the website.
 You only need the files that you want to customize or configure somehow.
-For me, I usually need to change the head, and footer, as well as the social share, but I also change the home layout.. well you see it's easier to just have them all to begin with, and later remove a few that I don't need.
+For me, I usually need to change the head, and footer, as well as the social share, but I also change the home layout.
+It's much easier to learn how the site works with all the files in one place.

-Since I don't know hardly anything about CSS, some contributors might want to work on that, and I will learn eventually, so I want those.

 ### Gemfile